-Frailty is a term used to describe how our bodies gradually lose their in-built reserves as we grow.
+Frailty is a term used to describe how our bodies gradually lose their in-built reserves as we age.
 This may mean that we do not bounce back from an illness as quickly as we would have before.
 Frailty affects around 1 in 10 people aged over 65 years in the community and around half of people aged over 85 years.
 Preventing and managing frailty in the community is a new area for many practitioners yet frailty specific education remains limited.